ryansroberts/markdownpipeline/README.md

 * On a major pathway release, the pathways development branch is merged to master and a tag is created.
 This triggers the same compilation process but also sets the default pathway version shown to the public to these newly created artifacts.

 We have built prototypes that demonstrate these principles.
 A pipeline that produces a document that resembles guidance, content for the pathways website and processes for extracting PROV from git.
+This document was itself produced using the principles outlined here.